 HERE IS WHAT HAPPENED

 Tenants were husband and wife.
 They entered into a lease with a landlord for residence in Snohomish County, Washington.
 In the spring of 2008, they became delinquent in their rent.
-The landlord physically hand delivered a three day notice to “pay or vacate” to the husband tenant, Isaac Jordan.
+The landlord physically hand delivered a notice to “pay or vacate” to the husband tenant, Isaac Jordan.
 The notice stated it was to “Isaac and Brandy Jordan”.
 Within minutes of receiving the notice, and while the landlord was still present, Isaac handed the notice to his wife Brandy.
 The tenants neither paid rent in full nor vacated the premises.

 The landlord filed the unlawful detainer (eviction).
 The tenant responded and in their answers, the tenant argued that the court lacked subject matter jurisdiction.
 They asserted that RCW 59.12.040 required the landlord provide a copy of the notice to each of them.